Latte Tags

 • $iterator->nextValue – the next item in the loop

-• $iterator->nextKey – the key of next item in the loop
+• $iterator->nextKey – the key of the next item in the loop

 {foreach $rows as $row}